privacybydesign/pbdf-website/pages/en/irma-explanation.md

 Credentials are cryptographically bound to a mobile phone, and to each other, via a personal secret cryptographic key.
-This private key is crucial for the security of the IRMA app; it must be stored securily.
+This private key is crucial for the security of the IRMA app; it must be stored securely.
 Such secure local storage is difficult on a mobile phone, since the device may be rooted or hacked.
 That is why a small but crucial part of this private key is stored outside the phone on a so-called